College of Graduate Studies

 ORAU’s Office of Partnership Development seeks opportunities for partnerships and alliances among ORAU’s members, private industry, and major federal facilities.
 Activities include faculty development programs, such as the Ralph E. Powe Junior Faculty Enhancement Awards, the Visiting Industrial Scholars Program, consortium research funding initiatives, faculty research and support programs as well as services to chief research officers.

 There are identified units within the University that have a research component, and in some instances these units provide opportunities for student research focused in a particular area.
 One example is the Upper Cumberland Humanities and Social Sciences Institute.
 This interdisciplinary institute is designed to promote humanities and social sciences in the University and in the institution's service area through the Upper Cumberland Studies Program, funded research projects, and public service activities.
 Of particular interest are activities that deal with the Upper Cumberland region, promote interaction between various disciplines, and encourage cooperation between the community and the University.

 Research is conducted in each division of the University, including the Centers of Excellence, and there are numerous opportunities for student involvement either directly on contracts and grants or on research assistantships.
-The University maintains an Office of Research which assists in the procurement of funds to support research.
+The University maintains Research & Economic Development which assists in the procurement of funds to support research.